sowmya2410/Studentsuite/README.md

 # Studentsuite
-Android app For college Students using Kotlin Java developed in Android Studio
+Android app  developed for college Students using Kotlin Java in Android Studio